 A Tale of Two Pitches: Exploring Off-Angle Roof Framing

-Although uncommon, there are situations where architectural parameters require "off angle" hip and valley roof construction.
+Although uncommon, there are situations where architectural parameters require “off angle” hip and valley roof construction.
 The most common parameter is to maintain an equal ridge height over building sections with differing spans.
-To maintain a consistant ridge height in these situations the roof pitch must be adjusted.
+To maintain a consistent ridge height in these situations the roof pitch must be adjusted.
 Another by-product of this roof configuration is varying soffit heights and widths which require further design decisions.

-This first video shows how the finished roof planes in off-angle roof construction will look when completed.
+This video above shows how the finished roof planes in off-angle roof construction will look when completed.
 With the Orbit capability of SketchUp we can check out some of the various roof features as well as get an overview of how dimension/angle factors influence the resulting configuration.

 Peeling an Onion... in Reverse: